AdobeDocs/experience-manager-core-components.en/help/components/image.md

 The Image Component (as of [release 2.13.0](/help/versions.md)) supports [Dynamic Media](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/dynamic-media.html#dynamicmedia) assets.
 [When enabled,](#design-dialog) these features offer the ability to add Dynamic Media image assets with a simple drag-and-drop or via the assets browser just as you would any other image.
 In addition, image modifiers, image presets, and smart crops are also supported.

 Your web experiences built with Core Components can feature rich, Sensei-powered, robust, high-performance, cross-platform Dynamic Media Image capabilities.

+## Next Generation Dynamic Media Support {#next-gen-dm}

+The Image Component (as of [release 2.23.2](/help/versions.md)) supports Next Generation Dynamic Media remote assets.

+[Once configured,](/help/developing/remote-assets.md) you can select assets from a remote Next Generation Dynamic Media service for your image component.

 ## SVG Support {#svg-support}